-- having to comply with U.S. export control regulations and policies that restrict our ability to communicate with non-U.S. employees and supply foreign affiliates and customers; - changes in or interpretations of foreign regulations that may adversely affect our ability to sell our products, perform services or repatriate profits to the United States; - the imposition of tariffs; - hyperinflation or economic or political instability in foreign countries; - imposition of limitations on, or increase of withholding and other taxes on remittances and other payments by foreign subsidiaries or joint ventures; - conducting business in places where business practices and customs are unfamiliar and unknown; - the imposition of restrictive trade policies; - the imposition of inconsistent laws or regulations; - the imposition or increase of investment and other restrictions or requirements by foreign governments; - uncertainties relating to foreign laws and legal proceedings; - having to comply with a variety of U.S. laws, including the Foreign Corrupt Practices Act ("FCPA"); and having to comply with licensing requirements.
+- having to comply with U.S. export control regulations and policies that restrict our ability to communicate with non-U.S. employees and supply foreign affiliates and customers; - changes in or interpretations of foreign regulations that may adversely affect our ability to sell our products, perform services or repatriate profits to the United States; - the imposition of tariffs; - hyperinflation or economic or political instability in foreign countries; - · imposition of limitations on, or increase of withholding and other taxes on remittances and other payments by foreign subsidiaries or joint ventures; - conducting business in places where business practices and customs are unfamiliar and unknown; - the imposition of restrictive trade policies; - · the imposition of inconsistent laws or regulations; - the imposition or increase of investment and other restrictions or requirements by foreign governments; - uncertainties relating to foreign laws and legal proceedings; - potential changes in a specific country's or region's political or economic climate, including the current hostilities between Russia and Ukraine; - · having to comply with a variety of U.S. laws, including the Foreign Corrupt Practices Act ("FCPA"); and - · having to comply with licensing requirements.